Beta is live, 0 / 200 seats claimed

 Real catch

-Mon/Tue/Wed standups from Rohan: identical text.
+Mon/Tue/Wed standups from David: identical text.
 Two pixels different.
 The week shows no actual progress.

 05 · expired promises